Requesting used car price quotes online from your local area car dealerships is the best way to shop and compare prices on pre-owned vehicles.

 While searching for a used car, prepare yourself with some questions to ask the dealer.
 These questions will help you make a good buying decision.

 - Do you have more pictures?
-Don't be afraid to ask for more.
+Don't be afraid to ask for more, dealers are used to sending more pictures.
 Blow up the pictures you already have and inspect them.
-Ask questions about any discrepancies you may see and ask for better, or close up pictures of anything you may want to see.
+Ask questions about any discrepancies you may see and ask for better, or close up pictures of anything you may want to see more of.

 - What is the vehicle's repair history?
 They may or may not know.
 Most dealerships that stand behind their pre-owned cars will extensive repair histories on record.